OzzyCzech/ozzyczech.cz/src/content/docs/DevOps/Docker/Docker cleanup guide.md

 ---
+title: How to cleanup Docker
+sidebar:
-title: Docker cleanup guide
+  label: Docker cleanup guide
 ---

 Docker **doesn't remove unused objects** such as containers, images, volumes, and networks unless you explicitly tell it to do so.
 How To Remove them?

-## Removing All Unused Objects
+### Removing All Unused Objects

 Remove stopped containers, all dangling images, and all unused networks: